 Pears may reduce your risk of cancer

 The very word cancer is enough to send shivers down your spine.
 With the risk of this illness being higher than ever, it’s only natural that you’d want to do everything that you possibly can to make sure that you decrease your risk.

-You should already be aware of the fact that your general diet and lifestyle plays a massive part in your health and specifically whether you are at a severe risk of developing this disease.
-That’s why you really ought to ensure that you eat well as much as humanly possible.
+You should already be aware of the fact that your general diet and lifestyle play a massive part in your health and specifically whether you are at severe risk of developing this disease.
+That’s why you really ought to ensure that you eat well as humanly possible.